 Enabling mTLS of Pods using the cert-manager CSI Driver

-An experimental Container Storage Interface (CSI) driver has been created to facilitate mTLS of Pods running inside your cluster through use of cert-manager.
+A Container Storage Interface (CSI) driver has been created to facilitate mTLS of Pods running inside your cluster through use of cert-manager.
 Using this driver will ensure that the private key and corresponding signed certificate will be unique to each Pod and will be stored on disk to the node that the Pod is scheduled to.
 The life cycle of the certificate key pair matches that of the Pod meaning that they will be created at Pod creation, and destroyed during termination.
 This driver also handles renewal on live certificates on the fly.

 is a storage plugin that is deployed into your Kubernetes cluster that can